1.1 Identifying and implementing your Sideline interests

 4. Share your Sideline idea with people who have diverse perspectives and let them react.

-1. Develop a Q and A that helps others learn about the purpose of your Sideline idea.
+1. Develop Questions and Answers to help others understand the purpose of your Sideline idea.

 2. Tell critics that you expect some Sideline aspects to fail and that you will learn from this.

 3. Recognize the importance of proceeding with your next best step.

 4. If your Sideline grows unexpectedly, your complaints from critics will also grow.

 1.14 Imitating success of others can reduce your Sideline development time

 1. Before choosing to innovate, study design features of successful Sideline competitors.

 2. Acknowledge differences or similarities between your idea and a proven Sideline success.

 3. Before proceeding, do broad online research for other successful models to emulate.